Brooklyn Family Lawyer for Divorce, Child Custody, Support, Adoptions and more

 When legal intervention is required to deal with family conflicts, it can cause great emotional distress for everyone involved.
 This is especially true when a couple decides to divorce.
 Divorce involves not only the dissolution of marriage, but also the separation of living quarters, division of marital assets and debts, spousal support, child custody arrangements, and child support obligations.

-At the Law Offices of Mary Katherine Brown, we specialize in all areas of family law and are committed to helping families in Brooklyn, New York resolve their conflicts quickly and cost-effectively so they can attain the closure they need to move forward with their lives.
-Divorce lawyer Mary Catherine handles every case with the utmost sensitivity and respect and focuses on developing customized strategies that fit the unique needs of each family’s situation.
+At Brooklyn Family Divorce Lawyer Mary Katherine Brown, we specialize in all areas of family law and are committed to helping families in Brooklyn, New York resolve their conflicts quickly and cost-effectively so they can attain the closure they need to move forward with their lives.
+Divorce lawyer Mary Katherine handles every case with the utmost sensitivity and respect and focuses on developing customized strategies that fit the unique needs of each family’s situation.

 Divorce Lawyer Representation and Ancillary Family Law Services: